semukov/BlazoritAuthTemplate/README.md

   "AllowedHosts": "*"
 }
 ```
-You need change DefaultConnection for your Database.
+You have to change DefaultConnection string for your Database.
+Also, you can change SecurityKey in this file.